 Provided that the above information is submitted in full and correctly, the certificates will be issued within five working days.

-The Consulate General reserves the right to request further information if and when deems appropriate.
+The Consulate General reserves the right to request further information if and when it is deemed appropriate.
 In such a case, the certificate will be issued in an additional five working days from the completed receipt of the requested additional information.

 All the above required and additional evidence that may be requested relate exclusively and solely to the period of stay in the UK and not in any period that the applicant lived in Cyprus or anywhere else.

-Applicants can submit the above information to the local Honorary Consulates of the RoC in the UK.
+Applicants can also submit the above information to the local Honorary Consulates of Cyprus in the UK.
 Provided that the information submitted is complete, the certificates in this case will be issued within ten working days, excluding the days of postage.

 The Consulate General will make all the effort to immediately check the submitted information and give instant advice to the applicant.
-In cases that this will not be possible the applicant will be requested to simply submit the information and go.
 If this is complete and correct, the Certificate will be sent without any further notice.
 If not, a member of the staff will call to advice further.
-In some very limited cases, and provided that the applicant has already visited the Consulate General in relation to the said certificate, any extra documents that may be requested may be accepted by regular mail, email or fax.

-In accordance with the provisions of the Law relating to National Guard, there is compulsory military service for all male citizens of the Cyprus Republic including persons of Cypriot descent on the male side, who are resident of the Republic.
-The obligation commences in the year the person becomes 18 and continues to the year of his 50th birthday
+In accordance with the provisions of the Law relating to National Guard, there is compulsory military service for all male citizens of the Republic of Cyprus including persons of Cypriot descent on the male side, who are resident of the Republic.
+The obligation commences in the year the person becomes 18 and continues to the year of his 50th birthday.

 MILITARY OBLIGATIONS OF PERSONS WHO ARE NOT CYPRIOT CITIZENS BUT ARE OF CYPRIOT DESCENT